 Absolute scarcity

-Gold is scarce, but its supply isn't fixed.
-Gold miners extract roughly 3,300 tonnes per year, adding about 1.5% to the total above-ground supply annually.
-If the gold price doubles, mining becomes more profitable, and more gold gets pulled out of the ground.
-There's an estimated 50,000+ tonnes of gold reserves still underground, plus unknown quantities in asteroids that future technology might access.
-Gold's scarcity is geological and economic.
-It's real, but it's not absolute.
+Gold is scarce, but its supply keeps growing.
+Miners extract roughly 3,300 tonnes per year, adding about 1.5% to the above-ground supply.
+When the price doubles, mining becomes more profitable and more gold comes out of the ground.
+An estimated 50,000+ tonnes sit in underground reserves, plus unknown quantities in asteroids that future technology might reach.
+Gold's scarcity is real.
+It is not absolute.

 Bitcoin's supply is fixed at 21 million coins.
-Period.
-No amount of price increase, technological innovation, or mining effort can create a single additional bitcoin beyond what the protocol allows.
-The halving mechanism cuts new issuance in half every ~4 years, and all 21 million bitcoin will be mined by approximately 2140.
-Bitcoin's current inflation rate is about 0.8% (already lower than gold's) and it drops to near zero over the coming decades.
-This is mathematically enforced scarcity, verified by every node on the network.
+No price increase, technological breakthrough, or mining effort can create a single extra bitcoin.
+The halving cuts new issuance in half every ~4 years, and all 21 million coins will be mined by approximately 2140.
+Bitcoin's current inflation rate sits at about 0.8%, already lower than gold's, and it drops toward zero over the coming decades.
+Every node on the network verifies this mathematically enforced scarcity independently.

 Portability and speed

-Moving $100 million in gold requires armored trucks, armed guards, insurance, paperwork, and days of transit time.
-Moving $100 million in Bitcoin requires a smartphone and about 10 minutes.
-The cost ranges from a few cents to a few dollars in transaction fees, regardless of the amount being sent.
-For smaller payments, the Lightning Network enables near-instant transfers for fractions of a cent.
+Moving $100 million in gold takes armored trucks, armed guards, insurance, paperwork, and days.
+Moving $100 million in Bitcoin takes a smartphone and about 10 minutes.
+Transaction fees range from a few cents to a few dollars regardless of amount.
+For smaller payments, the Lightning Network settles near-instantly for fractions of a cent.

 Divisibility

-Each bitcoin is divisible into 100 million units called satoshis (sats).
-At today's prices, a single satoshi costs a fraction of a penny.
-This means you don't need to buy a whole bitcoin to own bitcoin.
-You can start with $5 and own a meaningful, transferable piece of the network.
-You can't do that with gold.
-Try splitting a gold bar into a thousand pieces for micro-transactions.
-The smallest practical unit of gold for retail investors is about 1 gram (~$165 at current prices), and that's already impractical for everyday transactions.
+Each bitcoin splits into 100 million units called satoshis (sats).
+At current prices, one satoshi costs a fraction of a penny.
+You can start with $5 and own a transferable piece of the network.
+Gold does not work this way.
+The smallest practical unit for a retail buyer is about 1 gram (~$165), and even that is too clunky for everyday transactions.

 Verifiability and auditability

 How do you know your gold is real?
-You need specialized equipment, or you trust a third-party assayer.
-Gold forgery (tungsten-filled bars, gold-plated fakes) is a persistent problem.
-In 2020, Chinese jewelry company Kingold was discovered to have pledged 83 tonnes of gold bars (which turned out to be copper alloy with gold plating) as collateral for $2.8 billion in loans from Chinese lenders.
-Separately, counterfeit-branded gold bars have turned up in vaults belonging to major banks including JP Morgan.
+You need specialized equipment or a third-party assayer.
+Forgery remains a persistent problem.
+In 2020, Chinese jewelry company Kingold pledged 83 tonnes of gold bars as collateral for $2.8 billion in loans.
+The bars turned out to be copper alloy with gold plating.
+Counterfeit-branded bars have also turned up in vaults at major banks including JP Morgan.

-Bitcoin verification requires no equipment and no trust.
-Anyone running a node (a cheap computer running free software) can verify every bitcoin in existence, every transaction ever made, and the current total supply, in seconds.
+With Bitcoin, you skip the trust problem entirely.
+Anyone running a node (a cheap computer with free software) can verify every bitcoin in existence, every transaction ever made, and the current total supply in seconds.
 You can audit the entire monetary system yourself.
-No gold investor can say the same about gold's above-ground supply.
+No gold holder can do the same for gold's above-ground supply.

 Self-custody without physical risk

-Self-custody of gold means physical possession: a safe, a vault, or a hole in your backyard.
-All of these carry risks of theft, damage, or loss.
-Self-custody of Bitcoin means memorizing 12 words (your seed phrase) or securing a hardware wallet.
-You can cross any border on earth with a billion dollars in Bitcoin stored in your memory.
-You cannot do that with gold.
+Self-custody of gold means a safe, a vault, or a hole in your backyard, each carrying theft, damage, or loss risk.
+Self-custody of Bitcoin means memorizing 12 words or securing a hardware wallet.
+You can cross any border with a billion dollars in Bitcoin stored in your memory.
+Gold does not allow that.
 In 1933, the U.S. government confiscated gold from citizens via Executive Order 6102.
-Confiscating bitcoin held in cold storage with a properly secured private key is a fundamentally harder problem for any government.
+Confiscating bitcoin held in cold storage with a properly secured private key is a much harder problem for any government.

 Bitcoin at a Glance (2026) Total supply cap: 21,000,000 BTC